Alfred Pringsheim: Nazi persecution

 When the Nazis came to power in 1933, Pringsheim was persecuted because of his Jewish origins.
 In 1933, the Nazis seized the Pringsheim Palace.
 In 1934, he refused to take a loyalty oath to Hitler's Nazi government.
 The Pringheim's passports were canceled by the Nazi authorities in early 1937.

 Primarily because of his age (he was in his mid-80s) he did not want to go abroad, as did most of his family, and remained in Germany.
 One of many antisemitic pieces of Nazi legislation, the Namensänderungsverordnung which came into effect 1 January 1938, forced him to legally change his name into Alfred Israel Pringsheim at age 87.
 At first, he was not allowed to leave the country.
 Winifred Wagner was not able to help the elderly Wagner devotee in this respect.
-Through the intervention of the then-rector of Munich University (LMU), his former neighbor Karl Haushofer, who was a friend of Rudolf Hess, and the professor of mathematics Oskar Perron, one of Alfred Pringsheim's former students, as well as through the initiative of a courageous member of the SS who arranged for passports at the last minute, he and his wife were able to leave for Zürich, Switzerland on 31 October 1939 after suffering further grave humiliations.
+Through the intervention of the then-rector of LMU Munich, his former neighbor Karl Haushofer, who was a friend of Rudolf Hess, and the professor of mathematics Oskar Perron, one of Alfred Pringsheim's former students, as well as through the initiative of a courageous member of the SS who arranged for passports at the last minute, he and his wife were able to leave for Zürich, Switzerland on 31 October 1939 after suffering further grave humiliations.

 During Kristallnacht, in November 1938, the SS seized Pringsheim's maiolica collection from his home in Munich.
 His world famous collection of majolica was sold in a forced sale by the Nazis at Sotheby's in London in 1939 in exchange for permission to emigrate.
 The fate of his goldsmith collection is less well known.

 Pringsheim's house was forceably sold to the Nazi party.
 It was torn down and replaced by a party administration building.
 The files of all German Nazi party members were stored there until 1945.
-Today it houses the Institute of Art History of Munich University (LMU) and the offices of the Munich State Collection of Antiquities, among others entities.
+Today it houses the Institute of Art History of LMU Munich and the offices of the Munich State Collection of Antiquities, among others entities.

 Pringsheim died on 25 June 1941 in Zürich.
 His wife then apparently burned all of the personal effects which had been brought to Switzerland, including the letters from Richard Wagner.
 She died one year later.